 - Additional Links and Resources for Schools

-Santa Barbara County K-12 teachers are encouraged to apply for 2014-2015 Care for our Earth Grants, through a program that is a collaboration of the District, the Santa Barbara County Education Office, the Santa Barbara County Water Agency, and Pacific Gas and Electric Company.
-Grant applications for 2014-2015 are due November 21, 2014.
-Click here to download the flyer and application, or for more information, please visit the County Education Office Care for Our Earth Grants page.
+Santa Barbara County K-12 teachers are encouraged to apply for Care for Our Earth Grants, through a program that is a collaboration of the District, the Santa Barbara County Education Office, the Santa Barbara County Water Agency, Pacific Gas and Electric Company, and Southern California Gas Company.
+Grant applications are released in the fall.

-The program offers $250 grants to teachers to do environmental service projects with students to save energy, cut traffic and pollution, or save water.
-Other air and water related projects will be considered for $250 grants, and $500 grants will be considered on a case-by-case basis.
-See below for links and resources, and contact Mary Byrd at 805-961-8833 for more info.
-For information on previous 2013-2014 grants, see this page.
+The program offers $300 grants to teachers to do environmental service projects with students to save energy, cut traffic and pollution, or save water.
+See below for links and resources, and contact us via email at [email protected], for more information.

 Examples: Students could measure energy used by particular appliances, and/or identify times when lights are left on or equipment is left plugged in and turned on.
 Students could review school energy bills, identify potential savings, and make presentations to principals.
 Students could develop and institute an energy-saving program.
 Grant funds could be used to purchase measuring equipment, compact fluorescent lights, plug strips, or supplies for charts and presentations, or for field trips or speakers.